 The Roof Garden: The flat roof of main house is turned into roof garden by Mashrabias enclosure is inspired from Coptic designs.

 The Persian Room: The objects in this room dates back to Persian period.

 The Byzantine: The Bridge Room links Haramlik to Salamik.

 The Ancient Egyptian Room: Originally used as study room contain items belonging to Ancient times.

 The Mohamed Ali Room: This Ottoman apartment houses items belonging to Rocco period and Khedives period too.

 The Damascus Room: The room made of wood with a collection of candlesticks spread across the room.

-or detail viewing, come and witness the glorious history of Gayer Anderson Museum with NILE HOLIDAY today..
+For detail viewing, come and witness the glorious history of Gayer Anderson Museum with Nile Holiday today.